KnpLabs/knoodle-react-api/README.md

 ### `POST /surveys/:surveyId/answers`

 Create an answer for a given survey.
-Json body must looks like:
+Json body must look like:

 ```json
 {